 Leatherman Freestyle Multi-Tool

 The result is the industry’s “lightest multi-tool with a full-size pliers,” according to Leatherman.
-It will weigh a mere 4.5 ounces and sit at just 3.45 inches long when closed up and in a pocket.
-When it comes out this spring, the Freestyle will cost $40 — almost half the price of the Skeletool, which retails for $72.
+It weighs a mere 4.5 ounces and sit at just 3.45 inches long when closed up and in a pocket.
+The Freestyle only costs $45 — whereas the price of the Skeletool is $65.

 The Freestyle’s blade is 2.5 inches long and made of stainless steel.
 It is on the outside of the tool, meaning you can leave the handles closed to access the blade, which flicks open with one hand.